zhanglab/psamm/docs/tutorial/fpp.rst

 ____________________

-Name of final image file generated through the ``vis`` command can be specified through ``--output`` argument.
-This argument is followed by a string and this string will be the name of output files (without the file extension).
-The following command can be used to generate an image named "Ecolicore.dot.pdf":
+Name of final image file generated through the ``vis`` command can be specified through ``--output`` option, this option should followed by a string and that string is the name of output files (without the file extension).
+The following command will export 4 files: "Ecolicore.dot", "Ecolicore.dot.pdf", "Ecolicore.nodes.tsv", "Ecolicore.edges.tsv":

 .. code-block:: shell